 International Trade

-Plymouth and South Devon Freeport will benefit from a range of customs measures, allowing imports to enter our custom sites with simplified customs documentation and delayed payment of tariffs.
+Plymouth and South Devon Freeport benefits from a range of customs measures, allowing imports to enter our custom sites with simplified customs documentation and delayed payment of tariffs if selling on to the UK market or zero tariffs if selling overseas.

 Freeports are expected to create national hubs for trade and investment and DfT statistics show that around 95% of all import and export tonnage is transported by sea.